Hemodialysis Access Care

 By making appropriate choices in terms of screening techniques, narrowing veins with grafts can be detected before they clot.
 These involve self-examination, check-ups by the interventional radiologist and measuring flows during dialysis.
 Once the medics discover an abnormality, you need to be scheduled to have it treated by interventional radiology as promptly as possible.
 Patients must keep their appointments with interventional radiology in time to avoid clotting.
 The patient needs not worry in case of clotting as it can be handled efficiently by an interventional radiologist.

 What is a Hemodialysis Catheter?

 The catheters used for hemodialysis are small tubes that are placed under the skin.
 They are considered the least desirable form of dialysis access.
-Catheters come in two ways: a short-term (non-tunnelled) and longer-term (tunnelled) form.
-Its best use is to provide limited access for dialysis for patients whose kidney function is expected to improve.
+Catheters come in two ways: a short-term (non-tunneled) and longer-term (tunneled) form.
+Its best use is to provide limited access to dialysis for patients whose kidney function is expected to improve.
 It is also used on patients whose kidney function is not likely to improve but who have a graft or fistula in place as they are awaiting it to develop.

 There are complications including the risk of infection and blockage.